-- i.
-To understand the historical factors for Indian nationalism. - ii.
-To know the local, national, international and British factors which were at work in the making of a nationalist movement in India. - iii.
+iv.
+To understand the historical factors for Indian nationalism.

+- v.
+To know the local, national, international and British factors which were at work in the making of a nationalist movement in India. - vi.
 To understand the larger perspectives behind partition.